WWE Smackdown poll results for the two shows leading up to the Royal Rumble - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The January 22 edition of Friday Night Smackdown finished with B as the majority grade with 51 percent of the vote each in our weekly post show poll.
-C finished second with 18 percent of the vote.
-A finished a close third with 16 percent.
+The February 5 edition of Friday Night Smackdown finished with B as the majority grade with 56 percent of the vote in our weekly post show poll.
+A finished second with 24 percent of the vote.

-The January 29 edition of Friday Night Smackdown finished with C as the majority grade with 28 percent of the vote each in our weekly post show poll.
-D finished second with 26 percent of the vote.
-B finished a close third with 22 percent.

-Powell’s POV: I forgot to run the January 22 edition last week.
-Doh!
-I gave that show a B- with points taken off for the campy obstacle course.
-Friday’s Rumble go-home show a C, as the singles match that spawned a pair of tag matches didn’t do much for me.
+Powell’s POV: Smackdown bounced back nicely after having a forgettable go-home show heading into the Royal Rumble.
+I gave the show a B+ grade.
 You can vote in our post show polls after WWE Raw, NXT, AEW Dynamite, WWE Friday Night Smackdown, and pay-per-views immediately following each show.
 Thanks to everyone who took part in the voting.

 Be the first to comment